navpil/generics-are-hard/README.md

 use (`Handler` has two children: `SimpleHandler` and `ComplicatedHandler`).
 You'd like to instantiate those later.

 One of the possible workaround is to use the `Constructor` object, which would keep the wildcard inside.

+## deep inheritance

+The `Problem.java` describes what I want to achieve.
+In particular I want to be able to save the object which is down in the deep inheritance hierarchy.

+When inheritance is two layers, there is a natural way of writing generics as described in `NotReallyASolution.java`.

+The Solution.java shows how to solve the problem.

+Please note, however, that we can parametrize PersonDao with Freshman and behavior is different for two seemingly the same `PersonDao<Freshman>`.
+We can't prevent PersonDao be _not_ parametrized with FreshmanDao.
+Or can we?